MASTER Level Course: "Your Design" Garments

 * Option, adding welt pockets or some pleats to replace the darts.

-* We'll add the kick pleat for walking comfort and, also, lining to your skirt for a truly custom look.
+* Add the kick pleat for walking comfort

 * This is the Sixteenth piece of your Core Wardrobe.
 See the plan HERE.